Last fact-checked: 27 July 2020

 The surgery lasts for up to three hours and is usually carried out with either a spinal epidural (so that you are awake but feel nothing from the waist down) or under general anesthetic.
 Before your surgery, your surgeon will have already taken the measurements for the artificial joint which will simply replace the worn bone ends.

-Expect swelling, bruising and some discomfort after surgery and a hospital stay of at least two days, often more.
-You will be encouraged to get up and about as soon as you can as this reduces swelling, and you will be given walking aids, like a frame or walking sticks.
+Expect swelling, bruising and some discomfort after surgery and a hospital stay of at least two days.
+You will be encouraged to get up and about as soon as you can as this reduces swelling.
+You will be given walking aids, like a frame or walking sticks.
 A physiotherapist will advise you on what exercises to do to strengthen your knee and improve mobility.

 Improvement may seem slow but if you keep up with your exercises things will gradually improve.
 You should be able to drive again after around a month, or when you feel you can control the car well.
 It could take up to two years before you will have the full benefit of your knee replacement.